joekoolade/JOE/DESIGN.md

 ### JAM

 This component contains the computer hardware and processor interfaces and is located in jam/.

+## Design Aspects

+### CPU Modes

+All software runs at the highest privilege.
+Application security and protection is enforced through the programming language.
+This simplifies the design of the OS components and increases the overall system performance.

+### Interrupt Handling